Lena Dürr

 Lena Dürr (born 4 August 1991) is a German World Cup alpine ski racer and specializes in slalom.

 Career

-Born in Munich, and raised in nearby Germering, Dürr made her World Cup debut in February 2008.
+Dürr made her World Cup debut in February 2008.
 She has two World Cup wins; the first was also her first podium, a parallel slalom in 2013.
 It was a City Event race in Moscow, Russia, on 29 January, where she came as a reserve.
 Her second win came exactly a decade later in a slalom at Špindlerův Mlýn, Czech Republic, where she edged out runner-up Mikaela Shiffrin.
 The two had switched positions on the podium in a slalom the previous day.
 Dürr won the bronze medal in slalom at the 2023 World Championships.

 Personal life

-Both her sister Katharina Dürr and father Peter Dürr are/were alpine ski racers.
+Dürr was born in Munich and raised nearby Germering, Both her sister Katharina Dürr and father Peter Dürr were professional alpine ski racers.